AuditoryVO/INTEGRAL-OMC-Exploration/README.md

 INSTALLATION:

-1 - Download all the files in the same folder
+1-Download all the files in the same folder
-2 - pip3 install Requirements.txt
+2-pip3 install Requirements.txt
-3 - Open your Daw with any virtual instrument
+3-Open your Daw with any virtual instrument
-4 - Run the notebook
+4-Run the notebook

 ...and enjoy the catalog!